Joseph0472/Stss/README.md

-# Subject Topic Selecting System - A Java Web Application
+# Subject Topic Selecting System

 An information management system which implements the functionality of subject topic selecting for college students.
-This application was first finished in 2016.
+This Java web application was first finished in 2016.

 # Tech Stack Intro